linuxsoftware/ls.joyous/docs/topics/events.rst

 RecurringEventPage
 ------------------
-A recurring event has multiple occurences repeating by a certain rule.
+A recurring event has multiple occurrences repeating by a certain rule.

 The recurrence rule is somewhat based upon RFC5545 RRules.
 Events can occur daily, weekly, monthly, or yearly intervals, by weekday, monthday, and month.